-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in water from School St. well #1 with an average result of 11.3ppt.
-This is above New York State's maximum contaminant level (MCL) of 10ppt for PFOA in public drinking water systems.
-The MCL is set well below levels known or estimated to cause health effects.
-Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant health risk.
+You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in your drinking water at 12.3 parts per trillion (ppt).
+This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
+Consuming drinking water with PFOA at or somewhat above the MCL does not pose a significant short term health risk.
 Your water continues to be acceptable for all uses.
-Water District No. 4 is working on a strict timetable to reduce levels below the MCL.
+The Water District No.4 is working on a strict timetable to reduce levels below the MCL.